payalsurpam/hello-world/README.md

 # hello-world
 A new repository
 Payal here.
-I currently trying to learn GitHub.
+I am currently trying to learn GitHub.